On M List of Movie Reviews

 3/22:

-I didn't know the backstory of what happened to the Indians in Uganda (their descendents emigrated there to construct
+I didn't know the backstory of what happened to Indians in Uganda (their descendents emigrated to there to

-the Uganda Railway during the 1890's) until I read Thomas Sowell's book Discrimination and Disparities.
+construct the Uganda Railway during the 1890's) until I read Thomas Sowell's book

-therefore decided to kick them out of the country in 1972.
-As a result, Uganda's economy collapsed completely.
-There were
+jealous and therefore decided to kick them out of the country in 1972.
+As a result, Uganda's economy collapsed

-All in all, Mississippi Masala should be seen, regardless of the negatives.
+All in all, Mississippi Masala is worth watching, regardless of the negatives.